MicrosoftDocs/PlayReady/Docs/Overview/content-encryption-modes.md

 All licenses delivered through a license response MUST include a valid ALGID value.

-If ALGID is unspecified in the incoming license request, the license server must get this information from the backend of the service and put the right value in the license response.
+If ALGID is unspecified in the incoming license request, the License Server must get this information from the backend of the service and put the right value in the license response.

 ## Initialization Vectors (IVs)